flatmax/BatteryController.electronics/readme.md

-Use the BatteryController software to operate this hardware.
+Use the [BatteryController free software](BatteryController) to operate this hardware.